Canonical reference for Pharos live-price selection, fallback enrichment, and source-specific normalization.

 - Pass 1: DefiLlama

-coins.llama.fiby canonical tracked contract identity, using the upstream row address when present and falling back to curated trackedcontractsmetadata when the upstream row is addressless; quotes are validated against shared peg-aware bounds before they can resolve the asset, and assets can probe multiple exact tracked coin ids when needed - Pass 1b: alternate tracked deployment fallback via DefiLlama; only known tracked deployments are probed, never synthetic same-address cross-chain identities
+coins.llama.fiby canonical tracked contract identity, using the upstream row address when present and falling back to curated trackedcontractsmetadata when the upstream row is addressless.
+Accepted quotes must carry a fresh upstream timestamp, confidence, and matching symbol, then pass shared peg-aware bounds before they can resolve the asset.
+Schema-invalid OK responses recorddl-coinsbreaker failures instead of being treated as healthy empty coverage. - Pass 1b: alternate tracked deployment fallback via DefiLlama; only known tracked deployments are probed, never synthetic same-address cross-chain identities.
+The same timestamp, confidence, symbol, and peg-aware gates apply.

 - Pass 2: CoinMarketCap stablecoins category batch (

 The DefiLlama /coins contract-address fallback and the DexScreener lookups used outside primary consensus (the dex-liquidity and dex-discovery crawls) now gate on and record against their own circuit breakers.
-CIRCUIT_SOURCE.DL_COINS wraps the coins.llama.fi/prices/current/... path so a DL regional outage opens the breaker instead of hammering the host, and the same dexscreener-prices / dexscreener-search breakers are consulted from the liquidity and discovery paths so a persistent DexScreener failure cannot keep retrying across cron surfaces.
+CIRCUIT_SOURCE.DL_COINS wraps the coins.llama.fi/prices/current/... path so a DL regional outage opens the breaker instead of hammering the host, and dexscreener-prices wraps the exact-address DexScreener pricing lane.
+Discovery records one aggregate DexScreener outcome per coin crawl, so a handful of optional token-target failures inside a partially successful crawl do not count as multiple source-wide failures.

 Operationally, missing-price enrichment runs before the slower GeckoTerminal soft-source cross-check so recovery of unpriced assets stays on the critical path; the GT probe still reruns consensus later for weak CG / DL-list outcomes, self-stops once its 3-minute budget is exhausted, and protocol overrides still apply after that probe.

-Provider attempt diagnostics for Binance and Jupiter are persisted into sync-stablecoins cron metadata.
-Those diagnostics include the sanitized endpoint, HTTP status when available, candidate/response/match counts, and short non-OK snippets so operators can distinguish provider transport failures from successful responses that simply carry no usable tracked prices.
+Provider attempt diagnostics for fallback providers are persisted into sync-stablecoins cron metadata.
+Those diagnostics include the sanitized endpoint, HTTP status when available, candidate/response/match counts, parse or rejection reason counts, and short non-OK snippets so operators can distinguish provider transport failures from schema drift, rejected quotes, and successful responses that simply carry no usable tracked prices.

-Jupiter fallback uses the official https://api.jup.ag/price/v3 gateway.
+Jupiter fallback uses the official https://api.jup.ag/price/v3 gateway and sends x-api-key when JUPITER_API_KEY is configured.
 The previous Lite gateway is no longer used after Worker egress received repeated Cloudflare 403 block pages from that host.

 Binance ticker fetches try the market-data mirror first (data-api.binance.vision) and then fall back to the main public API host (api.binance.com) before recording the source as failed.
 Both hosts use the same tracked USDTUSD / USDCUSD market mapping.